kit-cel/gr-drm/README.md

 Usage
 -----

-There are various, fully configured flow graphs under `gr-drm/flow_graphs` that can be used pretty much as-is.
-The DRM+ flow graph does not crash but is completely untested.
+There are various, fully configured flow graphs under `apps/drm_tx_grc` that can be used pretty much as-is.
+Robustness Mode B with Spectrum Occupancy 3 (10 kHz) is the most popular mode and is also tested against the Newstar DR111 DRM Receiver.
+Other modes may work, too.
+The DRM+ flow graph is completely untested due to the lack of a receiver.

 Of course you have to set the path to your USRP (or leave it blank for autodetection) and a source wav-file (either 12 or 24 kHz).
 There are also